Jerry-Shaw/Nervsys/README.md

     if ('some key' !== $_SERVER['HTTP_Key']) exit('{"err": 1, "msg": "Request Denied!"}');

-**About "cfg.php" in Project root directory**
+**About "conf.php" in Project root directory**

-Each project could have a "cfg.php" as the only config file for the whole project script, in which we can set some values for extension's variables or some sepcial definitions.
+Each project could have a "conf.php" as the only config file for the whole project script, in which we can set some values for extension's variables or some sepcial definitions.
 So that, the scripts in this project will run under these settings.

 For example:
 We can set project 1 to connect database A, but using database B in project 2;
 We can also set language to "en-US" in project 1, but "zh-CN" in project 2, etc...

-But, always remember, don't define same named constants in different "cfg.php"s.
+But, always remember, don't define same named constants in different "conf.php"s.
 It'll conflict.
-All "cfg.php"s existed in the root directory of projects will be required in order right before inside script runs.
+All "conf.php"s existed in the root directory of projects will be required in order right before inside script runs.
-Class variables are suggested to use instead of definitions in "cfg.php"s.
+Class variables are suggested to use instead of definitions in "conf.php"s.

-Some examples for "cfg.php":
+Some examples for "conf.php":

-    //named constants (don't conflict with other "cfg.php"s) define('DEF_1', 'xxxx');
+    //named constants (don't conflict with other "conf.php"s) define('DEF_1', 'xxxx');
     define('DEF_2', 'xxxxxxxx');